ringwormGO-organization/Zelta/README.md

 2. Download installer in root of main branch and run it.

 ### To compile
+1. Install Git and Git LFS
-1. Install Visual Studio 2019 or Visual Studio 2022 with .NET 5 support
+2. Install Visual Studio 2019 or Visual Studio 2022 with .NET 5 support
-2. Open project and compile (if you can't compile project, try update CefSharp).
+3. Open project and compile (if you can't compile project, try update CefSharp).